10 October 2019

 The night (or even week) before is not a very effective time to prepare for a test, let alone to learn and retain information.
 At that point all they can do is memorise, short-term, rather than understand, long-term.

 “Test prep” is everything that they (should) have been doing since they started learning the topic.
 And home assignments should be finished with a week spare whenever possible.
-(More on procrastination and ‘cramming’ vs effective test prep in coming pieces.)
+(More on procrastination here and on ‘cramming’ vs effective test prep in coming pieces.)

 But it’s critical that we soon return our focus to the future.
 Otherwise, the obstacles on the School Curriculum Motorway soon start catching them “by surprise” again (particularly in Maths).
 Then we all default back to stressful reactionary mode.
 We lose our big advantage.